March 18, 2025

 yes a winged blessing

-And as Clarence is healed from the transgressions of others who removed him from the Afrocreole, Gullah Catholic spiritual path, so are we.
+And as Clarence is healed from the transgressions of the Catholic rector and taunters who dashed his aspirations, destroyed his confidence and prodded him from the spiritual path, so healed are we.

 Can I get a witness?